 The tire pressure monitoring system is NOT a substitute for manually checking tire pressure.
-The tire pressure should be checked periodically (at least monthly) using a tire gauge, see Checking the tire pressure in this chapter.
+The tire pressure should be checked periodically (at least monthly) using a tire gauge, see Tire inflation pressure in this chapter.
 Failure to properly maintain your tire pressure could increase the risk of tire failure, loss of control, vehicle rollover and personal injury.